nat-abreu/password-generator/README.md

 Front-end practice to explore DOM basics with HTML, CSS, and vanilla JS.

-Solo project finished on Aug 30, 2025 as a part of the Scrimba Fullstack Developer Path.
+Solo project, built from scratch.
+Completed on Aug 30, 2025 as part of the Scrimba Fullstack Developer Path.

 See the deployed page at: https://fancy-pixie-7a240a.netlify.app/